Ryheff24/Massdiscordunban/README.md

 After you will get a message saying `Bot is online!
 Use !unbanall to unban all users.`

-To start the unban proccess type `!unbanall` in a Discord channel.
+To start the unban process type `!unbanall` in a Discord channel.

 Please allow time for the bot to unban.